World Heritage Sites of the Caucasus

 Cultural tour of Azerbaijan, Georgia & Armenia

-The Caucasus region, made up of Armenia, Azerbaijan and Georgia, used to represent the end of the known world to the ancient Greeks.
-For hundreds of years, this mountainous area formed a wall keeping Asia and Europe apart, while developing its own unique culture.
-Persians, Khazars, Arabs, Huns, Turko-Mongols and Russians have each invaded or migrated into this region, making their mark in the form of riveting history, rich cultural complexity, and astounding architecture.
+To the ancient Greek Empire Civilization, the Caucasus region, made up of Armenia, Azerbaijan & Georgia, used to represent the end of the then, “known world”.
+For hundreds of years, this mountainous area formed a wall keeping Asia and Europe apart, resulting in the region developing its own unique culture.
+The Persians, Khazars, Arabs, Huns, Turko-Mongols and Russians each invaded or migrated into this region, putting their mark in the form of a riveting history, rich cultural complexity, and astounding architecture.
 As if this diversity were not enough, the mountains and valleys of the Caucasus also offer jaw dropping landscapes and stunning vistas just waiting to be discovered.
+It may not be known, but Armenia is the first country in the world to adopt Christianity as a state religion in 301 AD.

 UNESCO World Heritage Sites covered in this tour